 While we’re talking about the energy efficiencies of buildings, let’s not forget the HVAC industry (heating, venting, and air conditioning).
 According to Forbes, this is an industry in the midst of a growth spurt that has, in turn, prompted job growth.
 This is due partly to climate change, where warmer temperatures result in HVAC units being used for longer parts of the year (which, in turn, means more machine repairs).

 Forbes quotes data from 2014, which showed that HVAC accounted for around 35% of the emissions generated by a typical building.
 One can probably assume that this figure has also risen given their increase in use.
-Forbes suggests that the answer may lie in a holistic approach; rather than viewing electricity, heating, plumbing, construction separately, view them together, taking into account how one system may impact the other.
+Forbes suggests that the answer may lie in a holistic approach; rather than viewing electricity, heating, plumbing, and construction separately, view them together, taking into account how one system may impact the other.

 And, of course, while we’re looking for answers, solutions can be found within innovative technology.
 Certain trends are now impacting the HVAC industry, showcased in early January 2022 at the AHR Expo event.